Kithraya/Array-ForEach-Extension/README.md

 #### count / iterations

-The number of times that your function has executed.
+The number of times that your callback function has executed.
 Unlike index, this value cannot be modified.
-Useful if you're jumping back and forth between indexes, but want to make sure that your function runs a specific number of times.
+Useful if you're jumping back and forth between indexes, but want to make sure that your function only runs a specific number of times.

 -----